rjkerrison/webdev-2507/w2/d2/readme.md

 }
 ```

-Classes can be seen as factories, that allow us to create multiple objects which might share some common properties but also have individual properties.
-For example, every car has 4 wheels, some windows, and a steering-wheel,
-but they may have different colours, by made by a different manufacturer, they may be a different models, etc.

-When we create an object based on a class, we call that a _class instance_.
-We call the creation of a class instance _instantiation_.
+## Subclasses and Inheritance

 A class can inherit from another class.
-That _subclass_ receives all the properties and methods from the parent _super_ class.
+The _subclass_ receives all the properties and methods from the parent _super_ class.

 For a `Car` to inherit from `Vehicle`, the syntax would go like this: